-While reading this article concerning the German Travel Contracts Act and the relevant Consumer Protection issues, kindly note that I am not a professional Legal Eagle – my views are the result of “donkey’s years” of hands-on experience in circumventing detrimental European Union trade barriers, and is presented as an unbiased and (hopefully) understandable background to information concerning these tricky regulations, writes Reinhart Mecklenburg.
+While reading this article concerning the German Travel Contracts Act and the relevant Consumer Protection issues, kindly note that I am not a professional Legal Beagle – my views are the result of “donkey’s years” of hands-on experience in circumventing detrimental European Union trade barriers, and is presented as an unbiased and (hopefully) understandable background to information concerning these tricky regulations.
+By Reinhart Mecklenburg.

 Your Mediating Clause is verboten in Europe